persalteas/RNANet/Database.md

 * `rfam_acc`: The family which the chain is mapped to (if not mapped, value is *unmappd*)
 * `pdb_start`: Position in the chain where the mapping to Rfam begins (absolute position, not residue number)
 * `pdb_end`: Position in the chain where the mapping to Rfam ends (absolute position, not residue number)
-* `reversed`: Wether the mapping numbering order differs from the residue numbering order in the mmCIF file (eg 4c9d, chains C and D)
 * `issue`: Wether an issue occurred with this structure while downloading, extracting, annotating or parsing the annotation.
 See the file known_issues_reasons.txt for more information about why your chain is marked as an issue.
 * `inferred`: Wether the mapping has been inferred using the redundancy list (value is 1) or just known from Rfam-PDB mappings (value is 0)
 * `chain_freq_A`, `chain_freq_C`, `chain_freq_G`, `chain_freq_U`, `chain_freq_other`: Nucleotide frequencies in the chain
 * `pair_count_cWW`, `pair_count_cWH`, ... `pair_count_tSS`: Counts of the non-canonical base-pair types in the chain (intra-chain counts only)

 ## Table `nucleotide`, for individual nucleotide descriptors
-* `nt_id`: A unique identifier
 * `chain_id`: The chain the nucleotide belongs to
 * `index_chain`: its absolute position within the portion of chain mapped to Rfam, from 1 to X. This is completely uncorrelated to any gene start or 3D chain residue numbers.
 * `nt_position`: relative position within the portion of chain mapped to RFam, from 0 to 1